Global Debt

 What is the relevance of Debt for Australia?

-Our Government Debt, whilst spiking, still sits at a comparatively low 45% of GDP and just under $1 Trillion.
+Our Government Debt, whilst spiking, sits at a comparatively low 45% of GDP and just under $1 Trillion.

 Despite this "wealth" based growth, we haven't had the income growth to keep pace with asset growth.
-In an accounting sense, the balance sheet is stronger but the Profit & Loss is weak,
+In an accounting sense, the balance sheet is stronger, but the Profit & Loss is weak.

 Final Thoughts

-There is not a simple set of commentary that can identify clearly both what the quantum of the problem is and any corrective actions.
+There is no simple set of commentary that can clearly identify both the quantum of the problem and any corrective actions.
+Perhaps some thoughts to consider:

-Ultimately it may mean that we all need to water down our expectations of what we are entitled to, and work with what is sustainable in the long term.
+Ultimately, it may mean that we all need to water down our expectations of what we are entitled to and work with what is sustainable in the long term.

-E - enquiry@mcpgroup.com.au
+enquiry@mcpfinancial.com.au